Roasted Vegetable Stew with Bacon

 - 4 or more cups chicken broth

-- grated romano or parmesan cheese (probably any kind will do)
+- grated romano or parmesan cheese (probably any kind of cheese will do)

 - Heat the oven to 425 degrees.